-- 1. The contractor may not complete signal and communication design, installation and testing for the two-speed check (2SC) modifications within budget and schedule. - 2.
-Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
-Property not acquired in time for contractor to do work. - 5.
-Additional property acquisition is necessitated by change in design. - 6.
-Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 7.
-Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy). - 8.
-Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 9.
+- 1. Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles. - 2.
+Property not acquired in time for contractor to do work. - 3.
+Additional property acquisition is necessitated by change in design. - 4.
+The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule. - 5.
+Remediation of issues associated with the CEMOF pit may result in additional costs and additional time to issue the charge order and implement the work. - 6.
+Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 7.
+Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP. - 8.
+Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy) - 9.
 Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework. - 10.
-PG&E interconnection work may not be completed on time resulting in delays the reimbursement of PG&E Exhibit B Cost Allocation from PG&E.
+PG&E interconnection work may not be completed on time resulting in delays to the reimbursement of PG&E Exhibit B Cost Allocation from PG&E.